faberjs/faber-cli/README.md

 2. Ask for the **JSON data** to pass to the actions (when not provided with the `--data` flag);
 3. Display a **preview of the data** (when not using the `--no-preview` flag);
 4. Execute the **actions** from `faberconfig` (when not using the `--dry` flag);

+#### Back up before executing

+⚠️ To avoid losing your original code when running `faber execute`, make sure you have a **backup with the current state** of your codebase to go back to when testing your actions.

+One way to do that is by staging your changes with Git before any test, which also allows you to easily diff the changes your actions made in the files.

+Here is a quick example on how to do it in a repository with Git initialized:

+1. Make your changes to `faberconfig` and other files;
+2. Stage your changes with `git add .`, or specifying which files to add;
+3. Run `faber execute` to run your configured actions;
+4. Run `git diff` to compare what your actions has changed (or use your favorite visual tool 😉);
+5. Undo your actions' changes with `git clean -fd`;

 ### `faber ls`